NYU Langone’s MOTIVATE Research Lab | NYU Langone Health

 • Increasing physical activity and improving diet quality reduces the risk of developing obesity-associated disease including cardiovascular disease and diabetes.

-Our competitive research intern training program allows undergraduate and graduate students to receive training in the responsible conduct of research, improve their knowledge and skills in patient-oriented research related to obesity, and gain experience working on our research projects.
+Our Research Assistant training internship allows undergraduate and graduate students to receive training in the responsible conduct of research, improve their knowledge and skills in patient-oriented research related to obesity, and gain experience working on our research projects.

-We have a competitive application process and choose three to five interns to work on each of our studies under the direct supervision of our postdoctoral fellows and research staff.
+We have a competitive application process from which interns are chosen to work on our studies under the direct supervision of our postdoctoral fellows and research staff.
 Dr. Jay oversees their mentorship with a senior trainee in our lab.
 Interns dedicate at least 10 to 15 hours per week over the course of a year and gain experience in a variety of roles and skills (depending on their preference and needs) as research assistants, lay health coaches, qualitative research coders, and data managers.
 Interns often receive school credit for their work and participate in scholarly projects such as papers and abstracts.

-This program also gives postdoctoral fellows and junior faculty supervised experience mentoring students as they collaborate and work on their own independent research.
 Through this program, we aim to increase the diversity of the research workforce.
-Since 2013, we have hosted more than 85 interns (approximately 25 percent from underrepresented groups), and the majority go on to careers in medicine and/or research.
+Since 2013, we have hosted more than 100 interns (approximately 1/3rd from underrepresented groups), and the majority go on to careers in medicine and/or research.
+Information regarding more recent statistics of our lab are currently undergoing data analysis.

 Contact Us